- Rapid Reference 🚀

 acute pain management in a patient on chronic buprenorphine

-With increasing success of buprenorphine in OUD, we will be seeing more patients on chronic buprenorphine who are admitted for an unrelated issue.
+With increasing success of buprenorphine in opioid use disorder, it is increasingly common to encounter patients on chronic maintenance buprenorphine who are admitted for an unrelated issue.
 Generally, this is straightforward: just continue the buprenorphine.
 Any practitioner can prescribe buprenorphine to patients admitted to the hospital (an X-waiver is not required).
 However, buprenorphine therapy is more complicated if the patient is suffering from acute pain.

 - Scheduled acetaminophen (e.g. 1 gram orally q6hr) should be used, unless contraindicated.